Abdelnaem2002/E-Commerce-Database-Design/README.md

   •	MySQL

 ### Project Description
-  The E-Commerce Database Management Project (DBMD) is a comprehensive solution designed to streamline and optimize the operations of an e-commerce business.
+  The E-Commerce Database  Project  is a comprehensive solution designed to streamline and optimize the operations of an e-commerce business.
 This project focuses on creating a robust database management system that facilitates efficient handling of various aspects of an online store, from product inventory to customer orders.

 ### Relational Database Schema - e-commerce -ER diagram